JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/how-to-avoid-over-reliance-on-mpsc/index.md

 All the hacky code for this post can be found [here](https://github.com/JuxhinDB/buffered-mpsc).
 Feel free to extend it and improve on it with your findings.

 If you have any thoughts or ideas on how to improve this, please let me know.
-I am always looking to learn more!
+I am always looking to learn more.

 ## Appendix